 There are lots of reasons plumbers are experiencing high demand, such as:

-- More construction and renovation projects: As construction starts back up, designing and installing new plumbing systems should too.
+- An increase in construction and renovation projects: As construction starts back up, designing and installing new plumbing systems should too.
 Additionally, advances in water conservation and plumbing technology ensures an active retrofitting element to the industry.

-- The recent infrastructure stimulus package: The U.S. government recently created a large stimulus package designed to bolster key infrastructure like roads and utilities.
-As new piping is built or old piping is replaced, experienced plumbers will be leading the way.
+- The recent infrastructure stimulus package: The U.S. government recently created a large stimulus package designed to improve key infrastructure like roads and utilities.
+As new piping is built or old piping is replaced, expert plumbers will be leading the way.